everydayrain/christopherbauer.org/_posts/2024-11-14-templates.md

 ![](/assets/img/2024-10-28_11-01.png)

 ### Create a User in Proxmox
 We need to create a dedicated user for the steps that follow.
 Mayfly277 suggests two options, either a user with limited privileges or a user with admin privileges.
-I ultimately was forced to add admin privileges as I got the 403 error that Mayfly277 mentioned in their guide.
-It may make sense to take the route of applying admin privileges from the start if you wish to avoid these problems later.
+I was ultimately forced to add admin privileges as I got the 403 error that Mayfly277 mentioned in their guide.
+You'll have to decide what is sensible for your context.
 Admin privileges are outlined in the last command below.

 To create the user and packer privileges, on the Proxmox command line enter the following commands in sequence.
 ```